 1.2 Insert COUNTIFS Function

 Another way to create a grouped frequency distribution with formulas is to use the COUNTIFS function.
-The COUNTIFS function counts the number of cells specified by a set of criteria.
-It has also two required arguments.
+This function counts the number of cells specified by a set of criteria.
+It also has two required arguments.
 You must enter the criteria range and the criteria to get a result.
 Let’s pay attention to the steps below to know more.

 - In the first place, select Cell G5 and type the formula: